• Skip to primary navigation

 Pro-tips

-• Try to use homemade fresh yogurt to make the hung curd (or chakka) for the traditional method.
+• For the traditional method, use homemade fresh yogurt to make the hung curd (or chakka).

-• For instant shrikhand, use store bought plain whole milk Greek yogurt for the best consistency, and great taste.
+• For instant shrikhand, use store-bought plain whole-milk Greek yogurt for the best consistency and taste.

-• After adding the flavorings, do refrigerate for best results and taste.
+• After adding the flavorings, refrigerate the shrikhand for the best results and taste.

-• You can also put in serving bowls and refrigerate few hours before enjoying.
+• You can also put the shrikand in serving bowls and refrigerate it for a few hours before enjoying it.

 Variations